FastEndpoints/FastEndpoints/Src/Documentation/wiki/Model-Binding.md

 ```

 #### form fields/route/query/claims/headers:
-simple strings can be bound automatically to any of the primitive/clr types such as the following that has a static `TryParse()` method:
+simple strings (scalar values) can be bound automatically to any of the primitive/clr **non-collection types** such as the following that has a static `TryParse()` method:
 - bool
 - double
 - decimal